fluxaxiom/Stat_Cache/README.md

   ----> http://www.instructables.com/

-Check out the link above for tutorial and wiring diagram
+Check out the link above for hardware tutorial and wiring diagram

 ## This repository contains most dependent libraries as these have been modified from their original versions.
 However you WILL have to download and add these 2 libraries to the Stat Cache libraries folder in order for it to compile:##
 https://github.com/adafruit/Adafruit-GPS-Library
 https://github.com/adafruit/Adafruit_LSM303DLHC

+Calibrate using instructions in the calibration folders.

 ## About this Project ##